mdn/content/files/en-us/glossary/client_hints/index.md

 The same set of hints should be included with requests to the same site until the end of the session.
 In other words, the request for a specific set of hints does not expire until the browser is shut down.

-A server can replace the set of client hints it is interested in recieving by resending the `Accept-CH` response header with a new set of hints.
+A server can replace the set of client hints it is interested in recieving by resending the `Accept-CH` response header with a new list.
-If the server sent `Accept-CH` this would effectively indicate that it did not wish to recieve any hints (other than some of the low entropy [user agent client hints](#user-agent_client_hints) it gets by default).
+If the server sent `Accept-CH` this would effectively indicate that it did not wish to recieve any hints (other than the [low entropy hits](#low_entroy_hints) it gets by default).

 ## Low entropy hints